 Public Servant: Let’s take a look here.
 Yes, ma’am, one leaves for Alabama in half an hour.

 After that, Alabama gets to look after Isabella and her fatherless, discipline-less, genderless brats.

 States that follow this advice need to follow up with laws forbidding vagrancy.
-The program would installed in two phases:
+The program would be installed in two phases:

 Before long, other states would copy your program.
 Populations of bums would begin moving out of those states and into others.
 The number offering easy welfare would shrink.
-The few last ones would be so poor and overrun with tramps their governments would be thrown out by angry populations, intent on change.
+The few last ones would be so poor and overrun with tramps their governments would be thrown out by angry populations intent on change.

 Eventually, all states would eliminate welfare, and America would be great again.